kitten-science/kitten-scientists/packages/documentation/docs/sections/time-control.md

 KS will skip as many as the configured **Max** years.

+### Ignore overheat

+Usually, KS will not combust any more TCs when you have already reached your chrono heat capacity.
+When you have overheated your capacity, combusting any more TCs costs a premium.

+You can ignore this, when moving forward through time is more important than saving the time crystals.

 ## Reset Timeline

 This automation allows you to reset your entire game, when all your configured conditions are met.